Powered by Booking. Dates not confirmed.

 Have a look:

-The Taste of Chicago Food Festival, America’s biggest food festival is held in Grant Park, Chicago. was from the 10th to the 14th of July, 2019.
+The Taste of Chicago Food Festival, America’s biggest food festival is held in Grant Park, Chicago.
 Not only rocks the windy city with culinary delights, but fantastic daily music concerts and it doesn’t cost a dime to get in.

 Chicago is as renowned for its gastronomy as for it’s gangsters.
 There’s no prohibition at The Taste of Chicago food festival though and the aromas rising from Grant Park will have you queuing at the park gates to be first in when they open.